Nico Parker

 Nico Parker (born 9 December 2004) is a British actress.
-She made her film debut as Milly Farrier in the Walt Disney Pictures film Dumbo (2019), directed by Tim Burton.
+The daughter of actress Thandiwe Newton and filmmaker Ol Parker, she made her film debut in a leading role in the fantasy film Dumbo (2019).
+She played Sarah Miller in the first season of the HBO series The Last of Us (2023) and Astrid Hofferson in the live-action fantasy film How to Train Your Dragon (2025).

 Early life

-Born at home to film director and screenwriter Ol Parker and actress Thandiwe Newton, Parker is from Kensal Rise, North West London.
+Born in London, to film director and screenwriter Ol Parker and actress Thandiwe Newton, Parker is from Kensal Rise, North West London.
 She has an older sister, Ripley, and a younger brother, Booker.
+Through her maternal grandmother, Nyasha, Parker claims descent from a Zimbabwean line of tribal chiefs.

 Career

-Parker made her acting debut as Milly Farrier in the 2019 film Dumbo, directed by Tim Burton.
-The role brought her widespread recognition.
+Nico Parker made her film debut as Milly Farrier in the 2019 film Dumbo, directed by Tim Burton.
+Despite receiving mixed-to-negative critical reception for her performance, the role brought her widespread recognition.
 She next starred alongside Naomie Harris and Jude Law in the HBO miniseries The Third Day (2020) and appeared alongside her mother as Zoe in the science fiction film Reminiscence (2021).

-Parker made a guest appearance as Sarah in the first episode of the HBO adaptation of The Last of Us.
-Parker's guest appearance was universally acclaimed by critics, with the consensus being that the premiere "benefits immeasurably from [her] endearing contribution."
+In 2023, Parker played Sarah Miller in the first episode of the HBO adaptation of The Last of Us.
+Critics noted that the episode "benefits immeasurably from [her] endearing contribution".
 Rachel Leishman in a review for The Mary Sue called Parker's casting "brilliant" and said: "It’s such a good performance from Parker that matches the energy of Pascal's Joel in a way that I think many are going to be talking about Nico Parker's take on the character."
 Parker was named a 2023 Bright Young Thing by Tatler.

+In 2024, she appeared in Suncoast.
+She won Breakthrough Performance Award at the 2024 Sundance Film Festival.
+In September 2024, Parker was announced as Lancôme's newest and youngest-ever Global Ambassador.